-Mendoza has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my favourite places to stay in Mendoza to fit the needs of budget backpackers and luxury travellers.
+Mendoza has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my favorite places to stay in Mendoza to fit the needs of budget backpackers and luxury travelers.
 See the list of accommodations below that I personally recommend:

 Luxury: Sheraton Mendoza Hotel